 Except for warrants in three publicly traded companies, all investments are restricted at December 31, 2006 and were valued at fair value as determined in good faith by the Board of Directors.
-No unrestricted securities of the same issuer are outstanding.
+No unrestricted securities of the - same issuer are outstanding.
 The Company uses the Standard Industrial Code for classifying the industry grouping of its portfolio companies.

 Debt and warrant investments of this portfolio company have been pledged as collateral under the Citigroup Facility.
-Citigroup has an equity participation right on loans collateralized under the Citigroup Facility.
-The value of their participation right on unrealized gains in the related equity investments was approximately \$377,000 at December 31, 2006 and is included in accrued liabilities and reduces the unrealized gain recognized by the Company at December 31, 2006.

-Non-U.S. company or the company's principal place of business is outside the United States.
+Citigroup has an equity participation right on unrealized gains in the related equity investments was approximately \$377,000 at December 31, 2006 and is included in accrued liabilities and reduces the unrealized gain recognized by the Company at December 31, 2006. - Non-U.S. company or the company's principal place of business is outside the United States.